Are you wondering How to start a Self-Hosted WordPress Blog in India? – well, you’ve landed in the right place.

 Step 4: Pick the one you want to install and click on the “Install Now” button next to it.

-Now it will turn into a blue-colored button written as “activate”; which means the plugin is successfully is installed.
+Now it will turn into a blue-coloured button written as “activate”; which means the plugin is successfully is installed.

 Step 5: Now, you can either click on the blue button available here to activate the plugin or you can go back to the installed plugins page and find the plugin you’ve just installed and “activate” it from there.